cheung69/cv/index.md

     - Nerve tissue Fixing & Frozen/Paraffin section
     - Nerve Tissue slice staining and microscope observation
     - Conduct animal behavioural experiments including Rotarod performance test & Walking test and result analysis with Image Pro Plus software

+### **Histology	and	Embryology Lab, University of Queensland** `2020.3 - 2020.11`
+_Research Master Student_<br>
+- Conducted a Research Project: Modulating iPS cell generation with key transcription factors that underpin cell identity.
+- Experiments Perfomed:
+  - FACS Data analysis of young and aged cells
+  - Lentiviral Transduction to regulate the expression level of TFs that are predicted to enchance reprogramming OR to unpin the identity of fibroblasts
+  - Embryonic stem cells culture and fibroblasts fibroblasts
+  - Flow Cytometry Analysis of reprogramming intermedias and iPSC Colonies Counting
+  - CUT&Tag to characterise TF network

 ##  Academic Skills